backupbrew/switchbrew/NCM services.md

 | 11  | InitializeDatabaseForMediaId   |                                                                                |
 | 12  | UninitializeDatabaseForMediaId |                                                                                |

 All of the above cmds takes a u8 as input.

 ### IContentStorage

+This is
+"nn::ncm::IContentStorage".

 | Cmd | Name                                                   | Notes                                                             |
 | --- | ------------------------------------------------------ | ----------------------------------------------------------------- |